 Update Apr 12: More Tokyo Locations!

-There about 30 – 40 per cent into the game, I think, and more locations opened up!
+There about 30 – 40 per cent into the game, I think.
+And more locations have opened up!

 On the third screenshot.
-Shinjuku is accessible from the middle of the third mission onward.
+Shinjuku is accessible from the middle of the third mission onwards.
 With all the Yakuza activities involved in that mission, how could I not immediately think of Ryu ga Gotoku?
 Oh, how I wish Kiryu-no-Aniki pops up to kick away those pesky shadows in the third palace.
-(Would be a wonderful sub-story for him too.)
+(Would be a wonderful substory for him too.)

 And the Yakuza series does make a cameo!
 The Japanese name, Ryu ga Gotoku, translates directly to “like a dragon.”
 Morgana’s subsequent comments of the movie completely describes the plot of Yakuza 1 too.

 (If you’re wondering why this tribute, Atlus is currently a subsidiary of Sega Games.
 The latter acquired Atlus’ previous parent, Index Corporation, after Index declared bankruptcy.
 With P5 being a PlayStation exclusive and all that, little surprise Sega would take the chance to do some promotion for its most renowned PlayStation series.
 At least, that’s my guess!)